amenzwa/amenzwa.github.io/law/LawAndTechnology.md

 # REGULATORY COMPLIANCE

 Regulatory compliance is a fact of life for IT practitioners, especially those who work in heavily regulated industries like transportation, financial, communication, environmental, and energy sectors.
 IT-related laws cover a vast array of issues: tax compliance, national security, privacy protection, handicap accessibility, export restriction, government contracts, and countless others.
-Most IT-related laws are named after specific statutes (Sarbanes–Oxley, FISMA, HIPAA, etc.) enacted by Congress.
-But the laws that actually govern the industry on a day-to-day basis are the rules in the regulations that were promulgated by the various departments, pursuant to those statutes.
+Some well-known IT-related laws include Sarbanes–Oxley, FISMA, HIPAA, etc. These are statutes enacted by Congress.
+But the laws that actually govern the industry on a day-to-day basis are the regulations that were promulgated by the various executive agencies, pursuant to authorising statutes.
 From a practical perspective, government regulations demand compliance reporting, compliance reporting requires data aggregation, and data aggregation begets a cottage industry of IT companies making software tools.
-Penalty for non-compliance can be as benign as remediation orders to as severe as steep fines or even incarceration.
+Consequences of non-compliance can be as benign as remediation orders to as severe as steep fines or even incarceration.
 In addition to federal regulations, there is also a bevy of state regulations, too.

 # AGENCY LAW